-Athletes may, in the course of an emergency (e.g. surgery or admission to A&E), be treated with medications or methods which are prohibited in sport.
+In the course of emergency treatment (e.g. surgery or admission to A&E) athletes may be prescribed with medication or methods of administration which are prohibited in sport.
 See below for our guidance on when a TUE is necessary.

-Treatments Prohibited In-Competition Only A retroactive TUE will only be required if you are next due to compete within the following timeframes: - Adrenaline Auto-Injector (e.g. Emerade, EpiPen, Jext) Adrenaline (epinephrine) within 3 days of last use - Narcotics - e.g. fentanyl, morphine within 7 days of last use - Intravenous or Oral Glucocorticoids - e.g. dexamethasone, hydrocortisone, prednisolone within 14 days of last use Intravenous (IV) Infusions in Hospital - IV infusions or injections of >100 ml per 12-hour period are prohibited, except when received as part of a hospital treatment - IV infusions or injections received in a medical practitioner's office, IV clinic, or medical facility at a sports venue are prohibited, and require a TUE to cover use - Always check the anti-doping status of the ingredients received within an IV infusion or injection, regardless of the volume
+Treatments Prohibited In-Competition Only

+A retroactive TUE will only be required if you are next due to compete within the following timeframes:

+- Adrenaline Auto-Injector (e.g. Emerade, EpiPen, Jext) Adrenaline (epinephrine) within 3 days of last use - Narcotics - e.g. fentanyl, morphine within 7 days of last use - Intravenous or Oral Glucocorticoids e.g. dexamethasone, hydrocortisone, prednisolone within 7 days of last use

+Intravenous (IV) Infusions in Hospital

+- IV infusions or injections of >100 ml per 12-hour period are prohibited, except when received as part of a hospital treatment - IV infusions or injections received in a medical practitioner's office, medical facility at a sports venue, or IV clinic are prohibited, and require a TUE to cover use - Always check the anti-doping status of the ingredients received within an IV infusion or injection, regardless of the volume

 Treatments Prohibited At All Times

-A retroactive TUE application should be submitted as soon as practical after receiving treatment (regardless your next competition date) for the following:
+A retroactive TUE application should be submitted as soon as practical after receiving treatment (regardless of next competition date) for the following:

-- Blood Transfusions

-- Diuretics & Masking Agents

-- Nebulised Salbutamol or Terbutaline